Pin Classes I: Growth Rates: Centred Permutation Classes

 \subsection{The Exponential Growth Theorem}

 We now have a method for determining the generating function of a $\boxplus$-closed centred permutation class.
 This may seem initially to be of limited interest, as we are mostly interested in the underlying (uncentred) classes, and these will of course have different generating functions to their centred counterparts.
-We recall, however, that if $\mathcal{C}^{\circ}$ is a centred permutation class with underlying class $\mathcal{C}$ then $\mathcal{C}^{\circ}$ and $\mathcal{C}$ have the same (upper) growth rate by Proposition \ref{eqgrs}, and by the following consequence of Pringsheim's Theorem we can calculate this from the generating function of $\mathcal{C}^{\circ}$:
+We recall, however, that if $\mathcal{C}^{\circ}$ is a centred permutation class with underlying class $\mathcal{C}$ then $\mathcal{C}^{\circ}$ and $\mathcal{C}$ have the same (upper) growth rate by Proposition \ref{eqgrs}, and we can calculate this from the generating function of the centred class $\mathcal{C}^{\circ}$ by the following specialisation of Theorem \ref{EGT0}.

-\begin{thm}[Exponential Growth Theorem, {Flajolet and Sedgewick~\cite{flajolet:analytic-combin:}}] Suppose that $f(z)$ is the generating function of a proper centred permutation class $\mathcal{C}^{\circ}$.
-Then the upper growth rate of $\mathcal{C}^{\circ}$ is equal to the reciprocal of the radius of convergence of $f(z)$. \end{thm}
+\begin{thm}[Exponential Growth Theorem for Centred Permutation Classes] Suppose that $f(z)$ is the generating function of a proper centred permutation class $\mathcal{C}^{\circ}$.
+Then the upper growth rate of $\mathcal{C}^{\circ}$ is equal to the reciprocal of the radius of convergence of $f(z)$.
+This radius of convergence is equal to